Restaurant Bookkeeping 101 - [2023] 5 Step Simple Guide

 pos systems

-While there are many great restaurant POS systems on the market we like Toast the best.
 Restaurant bookkeeping with Toast and QBO is by far our most preferred setup.
-Our clients love the front end of Toast and the reporting and accounting integration back end is really great for accountants.
+Our clients love Toast's front end, and the reporting and accounting integration back end is really great for accountants.

 So, for this example, we'll utilize Toast, although the setup process will more than likely be similar or the exact same for the rest of the systems.

-You'll have to fill out a form with all your restaurant's information including the name, location, and even a store code if you have multiple locations with the same name, like with a franchise.
+You'll have to fill out a form with all your restaurant's information, including the name, location, and even a store code if you have multiple locations with the same name, like with a franchise.

 After you've entered the information and saved it, Shogo will ask you to enter information into your Toast account.